Arthur O'Connor (United Irishman)

 Arthur O'Connor (4 July 1763 – 25 April 1852), was a United Irishman who was active in seeking allies for the Irish cause in England and in France.
 A proponent of radical democratic reform, in Ireland he was distinguished by publishing political appeals to women.
 Arrested on the eve of the 1798 rebellion, in 1802 he went into exile in France where, after being raised to the rank of General in a force that was to invade Ireland, fell out of favour with Napoleon.
 Among the positions he maintained publicly in his final years were a defence of the July Revolution in Paris and opposition to what he saw as the clericalism of Daniel O'Connell's movement in Ireland.

 Early life

 O'Connor was born near Bandon, County Cork on 4 July 1763 into a wealthy Irish Protestant family.
-Through his brother Roger O'Connor, who equally enthused by events in America was to share his republican politics, he was an uncle to Roderic O'Connor, Francisco Burdett O'Connor, and Feargus O'Connor among others.
+Through his brother Roger O'Connor, who was equally enthused by events in America was to share his republican politics, he was an uncle to Roderic O'Connor, Francisco Burdett O'Connor, and Feargus O'Connor among others.
 His other two brothers, Daniel and Robert, were pro-British loyalists.
 A sister, Anne, committed suicide, after having been forbidden by the family from marrying a Catholic man with whom she was in love.

 O'Connor graduated with a law degree from Trinity College, Dublin, and was called to the bar in 1788.
-But intheriting a fortune worth £1,500 a year, he never practiced.
+But inheriting a fortune worth £1,500 a year, he never practised.